 TSN is an extension of the Ethernet standard and brings a number of improvements that will give Ethernet real-time capability.
 The testbed members successively tested three core capabilities in particular: time synchronization, traffic scheduling (precisely timed sending of data packets and frames) and automated system configuration with a central network configurator (CNC).

-A fundamental requirement for implementing TSN for real-time industrial communication is time synchronization in accordance with 802.1AS-Rev. This TSN standard includes definitions of the Precision Time Protocol (PTP), which synchronizes the clocks of all devices in the network.
+A fundamental requirement for the use of TSN in real-time industrial communication is timing synchronization in accordance with 802.1AS-Rev. This TSN standard includes definitions of the Precision Time Protocol (PTP), which synchronizes the clocks of all devices in the network.
 In the test setups, PTP exceeded expectations by achieving a precision of under 100 nanoseconds.

 The second core TSN capability evaluated in the testbed's plugfests was scheduled transmission of data packets and frames as outlined in IEEE 802.1 Qbv.
 A Time-Aware Scheduler ensures that time-critical data is always prioritized so that it is not blocked by general network traffic.

 The network used in initial plugfests had a static configuration.
-Current tests are now examining dynamic configuration as defined in IEEE 802.1 Qcc.
+Current tests are now examining dynamic configuration.
 When a new device is added to the network, it registers itself with the central network configurator, which establishes a connection with other devices and reconfigures the network accordingly.
+The goal of these tests is to eventually implement IEEE 802.1 Qcc throughout the entire system.

 The individual elements of TSN work together perfectly – not just in theory but also in real-world testing – and will enable real-time communication using standard Ethernet components.
 The TSN testbed currently consists of two setups – one is located at National Instruments in Austin, Texas and the other at Bosch Rexroth in Erbach, Germany.
 In April of 2017, the German association Labs Network Industrie 4.0 (LNI 4.0) announced plans to establish its own TSN testbed in cooperation with the Mittelstand 4.0 competency center in Augsburg.
 Mittelstand 4.0 is a German initiative created to support the digital transformation of Germany's small and medium-sized enterprises.